Motion Illusions Generated Using Predictive Neural Networks Also Fool Humans: Results

-Finally we present examples of failed illusions~(Fig.\ref{fig:failures}, where the model predicts a motion but no motion is perceived by the authors or other humans in an informal poll.
-These illusions were all obtained with fitness functions that did not follow the 4 conditions outlined in the Methods section.
+Common tips to best experience the illusory motion include using good lighting and slowly moving one's gaze around the image rather than focusing on one point.
+Fig.~\ref{fig:illusions_bw} shows novel illusions obtained with the black and white and the color model (note that the actual images used for the human participant survey are in the Appendix), while Fig.~\ref{fig:replications_bw} presents illusions that happen to reproduce known illusions: the Fraser-Wilcox illusion, and the Medaka illusion.
+The fact that EIGen could ``rediscover" existing illusions, and predict motion in the expected orientation, is a hopeful sign of the agreement between the artificial and the biological data.
+We also present examples of failed illusions~(Fig.\ref{fig:failures}, where the model predicts a motion but no motion is perceived by the authors or other humans in an informal poll.
+These failed illusions illusions were all obtained with fitness functions that did not follow the 4 conditions outlined in the Methods section.
+This justifies using a fitness score that is not simply equal to the size of the visual flow vectors, but a more nuanced heuristic as described earlier.